ManuelPetersmann/Martensite_Calculator/README.md

 select "Add to Path" - "Selected Folders and Subfolders".
 If you want to save your path permanently just type `savepath` in the command window.

-To start the GUI use the command 'Martensite_Calculator'
+To start the GUI type `Martensite_Calculator` into the Matlab console.

 <!--
 =======